 IV sedation is administered directly into the bloodstream via a narrow plastic tube.
 The tube is inserted in an easily accessible vein close to the skin on the back of the hand, or in the bend of your arm.
 During the procedure, the tube will stay in place as the drug is administered according to your individual needs.
-The process of placing the IV is painless and worry-free under the care of our practiced team, although we can also apply a topical cream to number the insertion area should a patient desire it.
+The process of placing the IV is easy under the care of our practiced team.

 Because IV sedation does not numb the site at which Dr. Damon is working in a patient's mouth, he or she will usually also be given a local anesthesia or injection.
-This is usually done after the patient receives IV sedation and is already fully relaxed.
+This is done after the patient receives IV sedation and is already fully sedated.

 During Your Procedure

 During your dental procedure, our team will track your oxygen levels and pulse using a pulse oximeter that clips onto your finger.
-Once a procedure is complete, Dr. Damon administers a reversal medication that slowly, safely brings a patient out of their sedated state.
+We also monitor respirations, blood pressure, and end tidal CO2.
 A patient may feel groggy and will likely seem a little disoriented for a few minutes.
 While the patient recovers, he or his or her blood pressure levels will be monitored at five-minute intervals to ensure safety.
-Patients should plan on having a ride home from their outpatient procedures, as operating a vehicle is not recommended for several hours.
+Patients should plan on having a ride home from their outpatient procedures, as operating a vehicle is not recommended for 24 hours.